Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 >> ***Notes ahead of planning to be a perfect Web3 Security Auditor:***

 ## Smart Contract Auditting Tips
+- Analyze loops and arrays to detect DoS vulnerabilities.
 -

 ## 1. Introduction && Review